$125 off any CGM Plan. Use code WINTER125

 So, how do the macro and micro-nutrients in coconut milk affect your blood sugar levels?
 And is coconut milk good for your health?

-Well, because of the high saturated fat content and low carb content of coconut milk, consuming this milk alternative may have minimal impact on your blood glucose.
-This may be especially true if you’re consuming unsweetened coconut milk (or one without added sugar).
+Because coconut milk contains high saturated fat and low carbohydrates, consuming this milk alternative may have minimal impact on blood glucose.
+It may be especially true if you're consuming unsweetened coconut products.

 Tips for Consuming Coconut Milk